Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Experiments

 \subsubsection{Comparison of different sampling methods}

-In Table \ref{tab:sampling}, using the same QAConv and hard triplet loss, we compare three mini-batch sampling methods, including PK, \cite{wang2017train} (denoted as 100KID), and GS.
+In Table \ref{tab:sampling}, using the same QAConv and hard triplet loss, we compare three mini-batch sampling methods, including PK, a clustering based method \cite{wang2017train} (denoted as Cluster), and GS.
+Besides, the implementation of PK and Cluster follows GS, where the number of batches per epoch is determined by the number of classes.
 For \cite{wang2017train}, since k-means does not support non-Euclidean metric, we replace it with spectral clustering.
 The subspace parameter $M$ in \cite{wang2017train} is set to 10, after an optimization in [5, 50].
 From Table \ref{tab:sampling}, we can see that PK performs the worst, due to its fully random nature, which does not provide enough hard examples in mini batches.
 Besides, we can see that, with the subspace clustering method proposed in \cite{wang2017train}, the performance is generally improved, thanks to the more informative mini batches sampled within each cluster.
 However, feature extraction from the whole training set and clustering of all classes are time consuming.
 In contrast, the proposed GS sampler is more efficient, since it only considers one example per class for the graph construction.
-Furthermore, GS also achieves the best performance, with improvements over 100KID of up to 3.9\% in Rank-1, and 3.5\% in mAP.
+Furthermore, GS also achieves the best performance, with improvements over Cluster of up to 4.7\% in Rank-1, and 3.4\% in mAP.
 We believe that clustering is less effective than graph based GS due to two reasons.
 First, only cluster centers may be surrounded by their dense neighbors, while others, especially boundary points (classes), may not be always with their full set of neighbors in the same cluster.
 Second, mini-batch classes need to be randomly sampled within a cluster, of which the operation may further miss out some nearest neighbors of each class.

+Furthermore, in Appendix C, applications to two other baselines, OSNet \cite{Zhou2019-OSNet} and TransMatcher \cite{Liao-NeurIPS2021-TransMatcher}, also verify the generality of GS's advantage over PK.
+Besides, application to unsupervised domain adaptation (UDA) with GS in SpCL \cite{Ge2020-SpCL} is discussed in Appendix D, and a variant of GS using class centers is analyzed in Appendix E.